Slurricane combines Do-Si-Dos and Purple Punch. It is indica-dominant cannabis strain, and feminized seeds available via In-House genetics.

 In fact, it reminds me of weed I see out in Amsterdam in the coffeeshops.

-This batch of flower was destined for extraction, but I got my hands on some (thanks to Reytone Extracts.)
+This batch of the flower was destined for extraction, but I got my hands on some (thanks to Reytone Extracts.)
 I don’t know the grower.

 Researching this one, I’m supposed to be getting “creamy OG with hints of blueberries” in the aroma.
 However this sample isn’t the strongest smelling flower I’ve tried recently.
 That being said, upon squeezing a sort of tropical/berry hint is detectable.